- Scientific name: Eledone cirrhosa

 - Distribution: Found all around the waters of the British Isles, and throughout European waters, particularly the Mediterranean, and also found off the northern coast of Africa.

-The lesser octopus can be found in fairly shallow water, but unlike the common octopus they will happily live in very deep water, down to 1000 metres.
+The lesser octopus can be found in fairly shallow water, but unlike the common octopus they will happily live in very deep water, down to several hundred metres.
 Although they look similar to the common octopus the mantle is bigger, and in a fully grown adult and the arms are thinner and only have a single row of suckers.
 The default colour of the lesser octopus is generally a red to orange, although they also have the same colour changing ability as the common octopus, and make use of this when threatened by a predator.
-The lesser octopus feeds on the same type of crustaceans and shellfish as the common octopus, and is seen as just as intelligent.
+The lesser octopus feeds on the same type of crustaceans and shellfish as the common octopus and is seen as just as intelligent.